BDC Hamburger Icon

 • Type of franchise: Office and commercial cleaning

 Like Stratus Building Solutions, Anago Cleaning Systems offers cleaning services.
 However, Anago focuses more on regularly scheduled office cleanings, whereas Stratus tends to perform one-off commercial cleaning jobs.
 Both franchises allow affordable entry into the cleaning industry.
-Anago has a long history of success and more than 1,500 franchises — with more than 50 outside the United States.
+Anago has a long history of success and more than 1,800 franchises, including many in Canada.

 7. Town Money Saver